MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 Protein production is a major consumer of energy and biosynthetic intermediates in the cell, therefore, in this book we will frequently consider proteins as central players in implementing economic principles in cell physiology. #Insight

+To begin with, a number of different small molecules are required to produce both other small molecules and the macromolecules.
+In return, the macromolecules ensure cell integrity and growth by, among other functions, operating the reaction networks of small molecule interconversions (which we usually refer to as [[metabolism]]). #WellWritten

 ### 2.3.
 Cell composition in numbers
 #### 2.3.1.
 Biomass composition
 #### 2.3.2.
 Variability of biomass composition